SeanClosson/seanclosson.github.io/_posts/2025-08-23-Hard-Hat-Detectior.md

       1. Uploaded in batches of 500
       2. Labled for classification (versus object detection) as "nohat" and "hardhat"
    3. Using VertexAI and AutoML, set a 10 hour training budget for training an edge AI model (5.6MB higher accuracy)
+      1. model failed to train the first two attempts, but for the 3rd time I set it to the 3.2MB size
+      2. Download the tflite model file
+3. Deploy the model to ESP32 IoT device
+   1.